cedric-cnam/NeoMaPy_Daphne/MAP_Inference/Python/MAP/README.md

 - Algo 3* is Opti 1 + 2 + 3 (parallelization),
 - dicoConfNodes.json contains 2500 nodes.

+Process:
+1) Apply delChoice.py to delete the obvious bad node, i.e. if:
+    - the node is in conflict with another node which has the same conflict (or a subset) but with a better weight (set_i >= set_j and list_dico[i][1][0] < list_dico[j][1][0])
+2) Apply divideDico.py to separate in two files the nodes, one with the set of nodes without conflitcs and the second with conflict
+3) Apply dicoToNdico.py from the file of conflicting nodes.
+It build a list of dictionnary where each dictionnary have connected node and it orders the nodes from most to least conflictual (i.e. decreasing order of the number of conflicts)
+4) Apply map_opti3.py to use the algorithm

 # Algorithm 3 - Optimisation 1: